 With your marketing tech stack successfully generating and nurturing leads across the buying process, its final task is to reduce the number of leads that get lost along the way.
 This is where analytics and optimisation take a front seat and your tool choices will look something like this.

-Of course, Google Analytics is the obvious choice here – and with good reason – but you’ll want to integrate it with AdWords to get the best out of both platforms.
-This allows you to set up things like events tracking for your remarketing lists and view data like bounce rate and time-on-site from inside AdWords.
+Of course, Google Analytics is the obvious choice here – and with good reason – but you’ll want to integrate it with Google Ads to get the best out of both platforms.
+This allows you to set up things like events tracking for your remarketing lists and view data like bounce rate and time-on-site from inside Google Ads.

 KISSmetrics is an advanced analytics system that collects data and then uses it to reveal where your sales funnel is leaking leads.
 It also breaks down your leads into audience segments so you can see which groups are growing or shrinking so you can see where to focus your efforts.